haoranpb/catalog-graph/README.md

 # Vuepress-plugin-catalog-graph

-Generate a elegant graph catalog for your document.
+Generate a elegant graph catalog for your VuePress documents.

-Status: WIP.
+> Status: WIP.
 I start many projects, hopefully I will finish this one.

 ## Inspiration